idleberg/atom-icon-fonts/README.md

 Atom snippets for a variety of icon fonts ([see details](#prefixes)).

-Converted from the [package](https://github.com/idleberg/Icon-Fonts-Sublime-Text) for Sublime Text.
+Also [available](https://github.com/idleberg/Icon-Fonts-Sublime-Text) for Sublime Text.

 ## Installation